Spratiher9/SparkDataset/README.md

 Provides instant access to many datasets right from Pyspark (in Spark DataFrame structure).

-Drop a star if you like the project.😃 Motivates💪 me to keep working on such projects
+*Drop a star if you like the project*.😃 Motivates💪 me to keep working on such projects

 ### What?